O'Nan moonshine and arithmetic: The Relevant Modular Forms

-By \Cref{lemcusp}, we see immediately that the above properties determine a mock modular form uniquely up to cusp forms.
-Unless $o(g)\in\{11,14,15,19,28,31\}$, there are no cusp forms of weight $3/2$ in the plus space, so one checks directly that in all those cases condition (c) is satisfied.
-In the remaining cases, condition (c) uniquely determines the contribution from cusp forms, because, as one can check using standard computer algebra systems\footnote{The authors used \textsc{Magma} \cite{Magma} for these computations}, any weight $3/2$ cusp form of one of the given levels in the plus space is uniquely determined by the coefficients of $q^3,q^4,$ and $q^7$.
+By \Cref{lemcusp} we see that the above properties determine a mock modular form uniquely up to cusp forms.
+Unless $o(g)\in\{11,14,15,16,19,28,31\}$ there are no cusp forms of weight $3/2$ in the plus spaces with the required characters, so one checks directly that in all those cases condition (c) is satisfied.
+In the remaining cases, condition (c) uniquely determines the contribution from cusp forms, because, as one can check using standard computer algebra systems (the authors used \textsc{Magma} \cite{Magma} and \textsc{PARI} \cite{pari}), any weight $3/2$ cusp form of one of the given levels in the plus space with the relevant character is uniquely determined by the coefficients of $q^3,q^4,$ and $q^7$.

-It remains to show that for $o(g)\neq 16$ the function $F_{[g]}$ is actually weakly holomorphic instead of just mock modular.
+We now show that the functions $F_{[g]}$ are actually all weakly holomorphic instead of just mock modular.
 First suppose that $o(g)$ is odd or $2||o(g)$.
 Then, because in those cases $o(g)$ is square-free, the shadow of $F_{[g]}(\tau)$ must be a multiple of

 which follows from the Serre-Stark basis theorem \cite{SS77}.
-We compute the Bruinier--Funke pairings (see Proposition 3.5 in \cite{BF04})
+We compute Bruinier--Funke pairings (see Proposition 3.5 in \cite{BF04}) and find that